+The Revelry Event & Auction:

-Revelry Gala & Auction Now in its 15th year, St. Francis High School's premier school-wide event and fundraiser, the Revelry Gala & Auction, will be held on Saturday, March 6, 2021.
-This exquisite evening is typically attended by more than 500 adult supporters.
+Now in its 17th year, St. Francis High School's premier school-wide event and fundraiser, the Revelry Event & Auction, will be held on Saturday, March 4, 2023.
+This fun and festive evening is typically attended by more than 500 adult supporters.
 It is a delightful event that brings the school community together and offers a robust silent auction, live student entertainment, delicious food and beverages, and a rousing live auction.
 Sponsors and live auction item donors are recognized and invited to a special reception.
-All parents are asked to support this event with their time, talent, and treasure.
-Revelry's success can only be achieved with an expected 100 percent parent support through sponsorships, donations, attendance, and/or volunteering.
-Alumnae, parents of alumnae and other community members are also encouraged to participate by sponsoring, providing auction items and attending the event.

-Hands Up for Troubies (Fund-a-Vision) Each year at Revelry, a special school-wide initiative is introduced.
+Hands Up for Troubies (Fund-a-Vision):

+Each year at Revelry, a special school-wide initiative is introduced.
 This provides all attendees an opportunity to raise their paddles high and support our students and school through this appeal.